sourcehut-mirrors/chawan/lib/monoucha0/doc/manual.md

 JS_FreeValue(ctx, val)
 ```

-In the above example, we expose an Earth instance as the global object, and
+In the above example, we expose an Earth instance as the global object,
-modify/inspect it.
-By default, object fields are not exposed to JS; `{.jsget.}`
+and modify/inspect it.
+By default, object fields are not exposed to JS;
-gives JS read-only access, `{.jsset.}` write-only, and `jsgetset` expands to
+`{.jsget.}` gives JS read-only access, `{.jsset.}` write-only, and
-`{.jsget, jsset.}`.
+`jsgetset` expands to `{.jsget, jsset.}` (both read and write).

 ### Non-reference objects

-JavaScript only has reference semantics for objects, so this does not make
+JavaScript objects have reference semantics, so this does not make much
-much sense at first sight.
-However, children of heap-allocated objects do in
+sense at first glance.
+However, children of heap-allocated objects do
-fact have a permanent address, which we can convert to JS so long as we hold a
+in fact have a permanent address, which we can convert to JS so long as
-reference to their parent.
+we hold a reference to their parent.

 e.g. this works: